guigomcha/alumet-user-book/src/plugins/output/opentelemetry.md

 ### Others

-- ElasticSearch natively supports the OpenTelemetry protocol and can be integrated to an otel collector via the APM, refer to the [official documentation](https://www.elastic.co/guide/en/observability/current/apm-open-telemetry.html) for an example.
+- ElasticSearch natively supports the OpenTelemetry protocol and can be integrated to an OTEL collector via the APM, refer to the [official documentation](https://www.elastic.co/guide/en/observability/current/apm-open-telemetry.html) for an example.